 The AMD Ryzen 7 3700X has a TDP rating of 105W, which means it shouldn’t throttle under typical conditions, yet the temperature issues are cause for concern.

-While the Ryzen 7 3700x is an amazing performance increase, it does require special cooling to work optimally.
+While the is an amazing performance increase, it does require special cooling to work optimally.

 AMD claims that Ryzen CPUs require at least a Wraith Spire cooler to function properly.
 The Wraith Prism is the way to go if you want to overclock.

-However, it has been discovered that coupling Ryzen 7 3700X with a high-end air cooler such as the Noctua NH-D15 SE-AM4 results in the best performance.
+However, it has been discovered that coupling the Ryzen 7 3700X with a high-end air cooler, such as the Noctua NH-D15 SE-AM4, results in the best performance.

 This would require purchasing an aftermarket cooling solution, which might cost up to $100 or more, depending on the motherboard you choose.

-The Ryzen 7 3700X is missing XFR and Precision Boost Overdrive.
+The 3700X is missing XFR and Precision Boost Overdrive.

-While the AMD Ryzen 7 3700X has a high core count, it loses the prior generation’s overclocking capabilities.
+While the 3700X boasts a high core count, it lacks the overclocking capabilities of its predecessor.

 The issue is that there are no new features to exploit.
 However, the 2700X includes two new overclocking tools: XFR2 and Precision Boost Overdrive.
-As a result, there are some Ryzen 7 3700X performance difficulties.
+As a result, some Ryzen 7 3700X users have experienced performance difficulties.

 Furthermore, the new CPUs do not support PCIe 4.0, which will upset aficionados.
-While PCIe 4.0 isn’t widely available yet, the absence of backward compatibility with older motherboards will make upgrading difficult.
+While PCIe 4.0 isn’t yet widely available, the lack of backward compatibility with older motherboards will make upgrading difficult.

-Issues with Ryzen 7 3700X Performance and Ryzen 9 3900X Memory Bandwidth
+Issues with 3700X Performance and Ryzen 9 3900X Memory Bandwidth

 AMD has recently produced a new range of CPUs plagued by issues.
-The Ryzen 9 3900X and Ryzen 7 3700X are plagued by memory bandwidth concerns, a lack of XFR2 and Precision Boost Overdrive, and temperature issues.
+The Ryzen 9 3900X and Ryzen 7 3700X are plagued by concerns over memory bandwidth, a lack of XFR2 and Precision Boost Overdrive, and temperature issues.

 There is also the matter of PCIe 4.0 compatibility, which will make upgrading motherboards more difficult for many customers.